If You Want More Inner Peace, Well Being, And Happiness

 "I have been meditating for many years having done intensive Vipassana and

 Mindfulness meditation yet felt that I had not found the right technique for me.

 This gentle mantra meditation works quit well.
 Thanx" Lecia

 There are many different types of meditation being taught today under many different names by many different groups.
 As you investigate learning to meditate we suggest that you consider two points:

 First, meditation has been freely handed down from generation to generation for thousands of years.
 In recent years however teaching meditation has become a billion dollar industry that is often more interested in your money than in your well being.
 So when you must pay to learn meditation be cautious.
-Even when learning from a non profit group your teacher and their managers may be getting paid modestly while the very top people may be getting rich through salaries, fees, gifts, etc. (as opposed to distributions, which are not permitted).
+Even when learning from a non profit group your teacher and their managers may be modestly paid while the very top people may be getting rich through royalties, fees, salaries, etc. (as opposed to through distributions, which are not permitted).
 Also, many meditation groups and teachers claim that their meditation is the best, or that it contains some sort of magic, but such claims are unproven.